-In the early days of Limble, I personally helped a lot of businesses implement Limble into their organization.
+In the early days of Limble, I helped a lot of small businesses implement Limble into their organization.

-One thing I learned from it is that having someone that can quickly answer their questions and address even the minor problems, vastly speeds up the whole implementation process.
+One thing I learned from it is that having someone that can quickly answer their questions and address even minor problems, vastly speeds up your maintenance activities.

-That is why our every client gets a dedicated person they can reach out with any questions, concerns, and requests.
+That is why every client gets a dedicated person they can reach out with any questions, concerns, and work requests.